Jiangxi: Culture

 Jiangxi is the main area of concentration of the Gan varieties of Chinese, spoken over most of the northern two-thirds of the province.
 Examples include the Nanchang dialect, Yichun dialect and Ji'an dialect.
 The southern one-third of the province speaks Hakka.
 There are also Mandarin, Huizhou, and Wu dialects spoken along the northern border.

-Ganju (赣剧) is the type of Chinese opera performed in Jiangxi.
+Ganju (赣剧, Gan Opera) is the type of Chinese opera performed in Jiangxi.

 Although little known outside of the province, Jiangxi cuisine is rich and distinctive.
 Flavors are some of the strongest in China, with heavy use of chili peppers and especially pickled and fermented products.

 Jingdezhen is widely regarded as the producer of the best porcelain in China, it is known as the "porcelain capital" of China.

 Jiangxi also was a historical center of Chan Buddhism.

 Prominent examples of Hakka architecture can be found in Jiangxi.

 Transportation

 As of January 2015, Jiangxi had two Yangtze River crossings, both in Jiujiang.